 In consultation with existing and potential partners in late 2020 and early 2021, TH Wildau formulated the European Neighborhood Initiative and asked six other institutions to join.
 The initiative officially began in the summer of 2021 with a series of "Kick-Off Meetings."
 In October 2022, the first ENI Consortium meeting was held at TH Wildau.

 The European Neighbors Initiative is of great relevance for the internationalisation of TH Wildau.
 Among other things, it enables Wildau to increase the mobility of its students and staff, to apply for and implement a greater variety of joint international research projects, and to develop an interdisciplinary digital infrastructure, as well as to test other ideas of collaboration.

 Annual Consortium Meeting

 OverviewOpen areaClose area

-ENI members will meet annually at alternating locations at the various partner institutions.
+ENI members meet annually at alternating locations at the various partner institutions.
 Each year, the ENI partners decide on a core theme that will be the focus of the meeting, as well as the host university for that year.
-At the meeting, ideas and topics for the next annual meeting are discussed.
-In addition to representatives from member universities, invited keynote speakers are sometimes invited to present at the meeting in order to foster discussion.
+In addition to representatives from member universities, keynote speakers are sometimes invited to present at the meeting in order to foster discussion.